powerline/powerline/docs/source/configuration.rst

     ``colors``
         A dict where the key is the color to be translated in this mode, and the value is the new color.
-Both the key and the value must be defined in :ref:`colors <config-colorscheme-colors>`.
+Both the key and the value must be defined in :ref:`colors <config-colors-colors>`.

     ``groups``
         Segment highlighting groups for this mode.
 Same syntax as the main